 Special issue on “The Literary Subversive: Writings of Resistance in East Asian History,” edited by Dominic Steavu

 - “Apotropaic Substances as Medicine in Buddhist Healing Methods: Nagarjuna’s Treatise on the Five Sciences.”
 In Pierce Salguero, ed.
 Buddhism and Healing in East Asia.
-New York: Columbia University Press (submitted).
+New York: Columbia University Press (forthcoming, 2017).

 - “The Allegorical Cosmos: The Shi 式 Board in Medieval Taoist and Buddhist Sources.”
 In Michael Lackner, ed., The Place of Mantic Practices in the Organization of Knowledge.
-Leiden: E. J. Brill (in press, 2016).
+Leiden: E. J. Brill (forthcoming, 2017).

 - “Delocalizing Illness: Healing and the State in Chinese Magical Medicine.”
 In Helene Basu and William Sax, eds., The Law of Possession: Ritual, Therapy, and the Secular State, 82–113.
 Oxford: Oxford University Press, 2015. pdf